NethermindEth/stellar-private-payments/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please use GitHub's <!-- TODO(template) update repository url --> [report vulnerability](https://github.com/NethermindEth/stellar-private-transactions/security/advisories/new) tool to create a draft advisory.
+Instead, please use GitHub's  [report vulnerability](https://github.com/NethermindEth/stellar-private-transactions/security/advisories/new) tool to create a draft advisory.
 Please include as much information as you can provide (listed below) to help us better understand the nature and scope of the possible issue:

 * Type of issue.